f0nzie/matplotlib-with-rmarkdown/README.md

 The goal of **r-test-matplotlib** is testing that Python `matplotlib` works seamlessly from within `RStudio`.

 ## Motivation
 Making `matplotlib` run from within RStudio using the R package `reticulate` and **Python Anaconda** has improved a lot in the past few months.
-The package `reticulate` and RStudio have gone through a thoroug transformation and now is an accepted fact that Python and R have to liv along.
+The package `reticulate` and RStudio have gone through a thorough transformation and now seems to be an accepted fact that Python and R have to live along.

 ## Examples